The WERT Prize for Global Business Reporting Presented By Knight-Bagehot Fellowships in Economics and Business.

-The WERT Prize was established in 2018 and is funded by a bequest made by The Women’s Economic Round Table to the Knight-Bagehot Fellowship in Economics and Business Journalism at the Columbia Journalism School.
+The WERT Prize was established in 2018 and is funded by a bequest made by The Women’s Economic Round Table and support from the Muriel F. Siebert Foundation and the global management consulting firm McKinsey & Company.

 The recipient of the prize receives $2,000 for work published in English, across platforms - print, radio, broadcast and digital.
 Books, films, and individual works not affiliated with a mass media organization are not eligible.
 All entries must have appeared during the previous calendar year that the Prize is awarded.

 In 2019, Women's Economic Round Table celebrated its 40th anniversary.
 It was founded in 1978 by Dr. Amelia Augustus and Maria Rolfe.